Forest Park School District 91: National Equity Project and Columbus Day Removal

 As an attempt to combat a persistent academic achievement gap between students of color and white students the district sought help from the National Equity Project.
 "In February 2018, the board approved a $40,000 contract with the National Equity Project, and board members and D91 administrators have since received training from the group."

 In 2019, the district will celebrate Indigenous Peoples' Day in place of Columbus Day.
 "D91 administration has also had discussions about the narrative around Thanksgiving and the best way to navigate Thanksgiving pageants. '[We've discussed] how having kids dress up as Indians is inappropriate,' Cavallo said."

 Settlement of Age and Racial Discrimination Lawsuit

 In March 2012, a former part-tme lunch attendant sued District 91.
 She alleged that the district fired her for "alerting the Illinois Municipal Retirement Fund that the district had removed her retirement benefits and taken away 40 sick days accrued over 16 years."
 The alleged victim also claimed that she was fired because of her age and race.
 In December 2012, the District 91 Board of Education approved a settlement of $10,000 to the alleged victim and a further $5,000 to her lawyer.
 All parties involved signed a non-disclosure agreement.

 Local Public High School Matriculation

 In 1996, Joseph Scoliere, the superintendent of the Forest Park School District 91, stated that of the 91 students graduating from the 8th grade in June 1996, 25 enrolled at Proviso East High School, the zoned high school serving the Forest Park area.

+Grant-White Closure and Lease with OPRF

+In 2022, the Board of Education unanimously voted to close Grant-White Elementary School due to low enrollment.

+In 2025, the Board of Education signed a lease with Oak Park and River Forest High School (OPRF) allowing the latter to use much of Grant-White's first floor for their Community Integration Transition Education (CITE) program.